RESEARCH

 Over the years, I noticed that the way we attend to ourselves and the world around us has moral implications.
 I started a process of capturing my own practice of attention and this led me to work with other executives in a longitudinal action research project that eventually culminated in a PhD.
 The process changed my life both professionally and personally.

-As Senior Lecturer in Leadership at University of the West of England’s Bristol Business School, I have the privilege of teaching MBA and MSc students from all over the world.
+At University of the West of England’s Bristol Business School, I have the privilege of teaching MBA and MSc students from all over the world.
 This work has inspired me to research how our personal narratives inform how we make sense of the world, how we act and what we choose to pay attention to.

 I have a long-standing research partnership with Dr Peter Simpson in which we are investigating the interplay between the practice of attention and Negative Capability.
 We published a book that explores this in some detail - you can find it here.